bnomei/kirby3-php-cachedriver/README.md

 ### Serialization of data

-This plugin defaults to a simple serialization logic which is quick but only serializes primitive data types, closures, `Kirby\Cms\Field` and `Kirby\Toolkit\Obj`.
+This plugin defaults to a simple serialization logic which is quick but only serializes primitive data types, closures, objects that have a `toArray()`-method like `Kirby\Cms\Field` and `Kirby\Toolkit\Obj`.
 This should be enough for most usecases.
 If you need broader support set `bnomei.php-cachedriver.serialize` to `json` which will en- and decode your data as json before storing it.
 That is a bit slower but will ensure your data contains only primitive types without the hassle of serializing it manually before caching it.

 ### OPCache